truenas/middleware/docs/userguide/truenas_system.rst

 failover.
 CARP was originally developed by the OpenBSD project and provides an open source, non patent-encumbered alternative to the VRRP and HSRP protocols.

 Failover is only available on certain appliances and requires an advanced configuration between multiple TrueNAS® appliances that is created with the assistance of an iXsystems support engineer.
-At this time, failover can only be used with iSCSI or NFS.
+Seamless failover is only available with iSCSI or NFS.
+Other protocols will failover, but connections will be disrupted by the failover event.
 Contact your iXsystems representative if you wish to schedule a time to configure failover.

 This section provides an overview of the failover screen that is available in the graphical administrative interface.
 Your iXsystems support engineer will assist you in the configuration and testing of a failover that is suited to your specific environment.